gmferise/gvz-database/README.md

 `GVZ.setAuthListener(yourFunction)` will tell the library to call yourFunction every time the user's auth status changes.

-`GVZ.clearAuthLisener()` will clear whatever listener function the library is currently sending events to.
+`GVZ.clearAuthListener()` will clear whatever listener function the library is currently sending events to.

 Your listener function should take one boolean parameter which will be the user's new auth status.